-Section 10.
-Whenever the dividing line between adjoining boroughs, situate in the same county, separates the property of the same owner into two or more parts, the court of quarter sessions, on the petition of the 0 council of either borough, or upon the petition of the property owner, may change the dividing line so that the whole of the property shall be thereafter located in one of the boroughs.
-No such change shall be made until the written consent of the borough councils, and of the party whose land is affected, where they do not appear as petitioners, is obtained and filed of record.

-Section 11.
-Any costs and expenses incurred under the provision of the preceding section shall be paid by the petitioners.
+Section 510.
+Where Boundary Line Divides Property.- Whenever the dividing line between adjoining boroughs situate in the same county, separates the property of the same owner into two or more parts, the court of quarter sessions, on the petition of the council of either borough, or upon the petition of the property owner, may change the dividing line so that the whole of the property shall be thereafter located in one of the boroughs.
+No such change shall be made, until the written consent of the borough councils, and of the party whose land is affected, where they do not appear as petitioners, is obtained and filed of record.
+Any costs and expenses incurred under the provisions of this section shall be paid by the petitioners.